 Flysheet.
-My particular flysheet was taken from a Wenzel® five-person dome tent.
-This tent was one of those huge family dome tents sprung with long fiberglass wands that could be had for about $120 — and still can be; they're ubiquitous.
-Ours served us well for many nights over some 6 years until the sides degraded and shredded under an onslought of sunlight.
+My particular flysheet was taken from a Wenzel® five-person dome tent bought around 2002.
+Who knows if this particular tent is still available; it doesn't matter.
+It was one of those huge family dome tents sprung with long fiberglass wands that could be had for about $120—and still can be; they're ubiquitous.
+Ours served us well for many nights over some 6 years until the sides of the main structure degraded and shredded under an onslought of sunlight.
 The flysheet, however, was seldom used and rarely saw sunlight and thus was essentially pristine and given new life in this project.

 I erected it and measured and marked where I wanted to trim away excess from the edges.
 After trimming, I flame-seared the fabric edges and hemmed them (on my wife's grandmother's 1922 Singer).
 All seams on the flysheet were then sealed using commercial, toluene-based tent seam sealer.

 Catenary suspension web.
 The flysheet was erected in test mode using the former tent's tensioned fiberglass tent wands to hold up and shape the central portion and using (new) guylines to hold out the edges.
 Once a satisfactory dome shape was achieved, and averaging along representative flysheet seams, and sketching using pencil on graph paper, I marked points on the flysheet seams where I wanted to attach vertical suspension lines.

 At these points, I seared small holes (using a small nail heated in a torch flame) and inserted grommets.
 These grommets are those seen in shoes for shoelaces.
 They're available, with their installation tool, at most any crafts or fabric store.